Government & Non-Profit Addiction Treatment Resources

-Along with information and educational materials, SAMHSA also supports a number of programs and initiatives to promote awareness of substance abuse and mental health issues, and to offer resources to medical and psychiatric practitioners and treatment programs—as well as to state mental health departments and programs.
+Along with information and educational materials, SAMHSA also supports a number of programs and initiatives to promote awareness of substance use and mental health issues, and to offer resources to medical and psychiatric practitioners and treatment programs—as well as to state mental health departments and programs.
 These programs keep the public up to date on the most current research and best practices for providing services to those affected by these behavioral health issues.

-In addition, SAMHSA publishes regular informative documents, such as their Treatment Improvement Protocols—or TIPs—that update available information with current research and advancements in therapies and programs that have been shown to improve treatment outcomes.
+In addition, SAMHSA publishes regular informative documents, such as their Treatment Improvement Protocols—or TIPs—that update available information with current research and advancements in therapies and programs shown to improve treatment outcomes.

-As such, there are three institutes within NIH that are focused specifically on substance abuse and mental health issues:
+As such, there are three institutes within NIH that are focused specifically on substance use disorders and mental health issues:

-These institutes not only perform research that is intended to help in the quest for recovery from mental health issues, but also provide educational and support resources regarding different types of substance abuse and mental health issues, how they affect individuals and the general public, and what efforts are being made to prevent, mitigate, or treat these conditions.
+These institutes not only perform research that is intended to help in the quest for recovery from mental health issues, but they also provide educational and support resources regarding different types of substance use disorder and mental health issues, how they affect individuals and the general public, and what efforts are being made to prevent, mitigate, or treat these conditions.

-NDRI seems similar to NIH on the surface; however, it is a privately owned, nonprofit research organization.
-While the website states that the institutes perform research on a broad range of bio-behavioral and other physical and mental health issues, much of the organization’s focus is on substance abuse and addiction, performed through the Center for the Study of Addictions and Recovery (C-STAR).
+NDRI seems similar to NIH on the surface; however, it is a privately owned, non-profit research organization.
+While the website states that the institutes perform research on a broad range of bio-behavioral and other physical and mental health issues, much of the organization’s focus is on substance use and addiction.

 4. State and Municipal Health Departments

-This 501(c)3, nonprofit charity foundation is dedicated to supporting research into alcoholism, based on the troubling idea that alcoholism, one of the most serious threats to mental and physical health in the US, was not receiving research funding at an appropriate level.
+This 501(c)3, non-profit charity foundation is dedicated to supporting research into alcohol use disorder, based on the troubling idea that alcohol addiction, one of the most serious threats to mental and physical health in the US, was not receiving research funding at an appropriate level.

-This foundation is dedicated to providing funding specifically to understand alcoholism and find treatments that are able to create positive outcomes.
+This foundation is dedicated to providing funding specifically to understand alcohol use disorder and find treatments that are able to create positive outcomes.
 The all-volunteer staff recruits members to support this goal by donating to the organization, which then provides grants for relevant research into potential treatments.
-In addition, he foundation’s website provides research updates, opinion articles, and news about developments in alcoholism research.

 In the 10 years that this program has existed, more than $1.5 million has been given through TWLOHA to treatment programs.
 TWLOHA has also provided grants to organizations and counseling practices dedicated to helping with addiction, depression, and similar mental health issues.

-Shatterproof is another nonprofit organization that provides education, support, funding, and advocacy, specifically for addiction and substance abuse.
+Shatterproof is another non-profit organization that provides education, support, funding, and advocacy, specifically for addiction.
 This organization bases its response to the problem of addiction on what it refers to as four strategic pillars:

 - Empowering individuals, treatment providers, policymakers, and communities to work together to prevent and treat addiction

-- Ending the stigma of addiction, which often presents a barrier to treatment for those who need it
+- Ending the stigma of addiction to drugs or alcohol, which often presents a barrier to treatment for those who need it

 - Advocating for laws and public policies that make it easier to support addiction treatment and those who need it